-The simple fact is that nourishing food, regular exercise, recreation, two or more cups of tea with ginger daily and relaxation will improve the health of your heart and greatly increase longevity with vitality.
+The simple fact is that nourishing food, regular exercise, recreation, two or more cups of tea with ginger daily and relaxation will improve your health and possibly increase longevity with vitality.

 I am not a paragon of virtue when it comes to living a healthy

 lifestyle.
 However, the Lord blessed me with a wife who encouraged me to

 Wherever you are on the wellness continuum, my prayer for you is that

 you take control of your life and have an exceptionally fulfilling

 retirement.
 Start by reading the suggested publications listed below.

 Want to help other retirees enhance their healthy-retirement or comment on this page?
 Please go to healthy-retirement-ideas.